pinilpypinilpy/aria2-scraper/README.md

 output files are stored in the downloaded directory

-note: I made this is 20sec and it will probably not work as intended, I keep getting aria2 errors, but everything *should* work in the end
+note: I made this is 20sec and it will probably not work as intended.
+For instance I keep getting aria2 errors, but everything *should* work in the end